davidedantonio/pino-fluentd/README.md

   -l   | --trace-level           trace level for the fluentd client, default 'error' (trace, debug, info, warn, error, fatal)
 ```

-You can then use [Elasticsearch](https://www.elastic.co/products/elasticsearch) and [Kibana](https://www.elastic.co/products/kibana) to browse and visualize your logs, or simply use a [MongoDB](https://www.mongodb.com), or whatever you want.
+You can then use [Elasticsearch](https://www.elastic.co/products/elasticsearch) and [Kibana](https://www.elastic.co/products/kibana) to browse and visualize your logs, or whatever you want.
 A full list of Data Output is [here](https://www.fluentd.org/dataoutputs).

 ## Setup and testing